California Halfway Houses and Sober Living

 One of the most often asked questions we receive at our California rehab is “what’s the difference between a sober living home and a halfway house?’
 There are distinct differences between the two, so let’s dig into some sober living home facts.

 One of the most confusing sober living home facts is that they’re sometimes referred to as halfway houses.
-The term ‘halfway house’ has come to mean different things in different parts of the country – in some parts of the country, a halfway house is generally a structured residential treatment center, whereas in other parts of the country, it might be a transitional residence that follows after detox.
-Whatever the definition your prefer, the term “halfway house” still brings with it a sort of stigma – largely because there has the media is quick to pounce on stories about disreputable facilities and overdoses at halfway houses.
+The term ‘halfway house’ has come to mean different things in different parts of the country – in some parts of the country, a halfway house is generally a structured residential treatment center, whereas, in other parts of the country, it might be a transitional residence that follows after detox.
+Whatever the definition you prefer, the term “halfway house” still brings with it a sort of stigma – largely because there has the media is quick to pounce on stories about disreputable facilities and overdoses at halfway houses.

 Adding to the confusion is that halfway houses sometimes refer to ex-convicts/parolees who are transitioning back into society.
-The sober living houses and these type of parolee halfway houses are totally unrelated and have nothing to do with each other.
+The sober living houses and these types of parolee halfway houses are totally unrelated and have nothing to do with each other.

 The good news is the industry has evolved to become far more professional and intentional in its language, primarily through the efforts of the National Alliance for Recovery Residences (NARR).
 What was once known as a halfway house, three-quarter house, transitional house or sober living home now falls under the heading of recovery residence.

 To understand the differences, we have to dig into the various level of what’s called aftercare.
 It also helps to know the differences between sober living and rehab for drug or alcohol abuse.

 Partial hospitalization programs (PHP) and intensive outpatient programs (IOP) are two options for people who have either completed residential treatment or for various reasons, others who personally or professionally, require an outpatient setting.